psaikido/hugle.uk/content/blogs/personal/2022-08-28-cliff-rescue.md

 going on as they had radio contact with the boat.
 They would take me and Peewee back to the dock and meet the fishermen with Katie there.
 Apparently, she was fine!
 We got what gear remained into our bags and got into the back.
-They haired off a quite a lick.
+They haired off at quite a lick.
 Talking about this with Peewee recently, he reminded me not to forget the bit about us nearly getting chucked out of the back of the Landy.
 I nearly forgot that bit, and it wouldn't be here without the reminder.
 Anyhow, the tyres they had on were not fit for normal roads.
 They went too fast